momentohq/public-dev-docs/docs/develop/api-reference/set-collections.md

 sidebar_position: 3
 sidebar_label: Sets
 title: Set API reference
-description: Learn how to interact with the API for set collection data types in Momento Serverless Cache.
+description: Learn how to interact with the API for set collection data types in Momento Cache.
 slug: /develop/api-reference/collections/sets
 ---

-# Set API reference for Momento Serverless Cache
+# Set API reference for Momento Cache

 A set is a collection of elements, but each element can appear only once and order is not guaranteed.